 I'm not a developer.
 Should I attempt to follow the guides within the Dev Docs?

 The Dev Docs are geared toward highly technical users familiar with writing scripts and building apps to add functionality to their stores.
-If you are concerned about causing issues with your store, Recharge recommends reaching out to a professional to help you achieve the functionality you need.
-See the Recharge Partner Directory to find an agency that is right for you.
+If you are concerned about causing issues with your store, reach out to a professional to help you achieve the functionality you need.
+See the Recharge Agency Partner Directory to find an agency that is right for you.

 Didn’t find what you’re looking for?Contact us